MICC Contracting Leader Course provides insight for future leaders

-U.S. Army Mission and Installation Contracting Command Command Team Brig.
-Gen. Freddy Adams, Command Sgt.
-Maj.
-Jenny Bright, and Clay Cole, SES, pose for a group photo with students and instructors during the recent MICC Contracting Leader Course held in Fort Sam Houston, TX.
-Principals from throughout the MICC attended a three-day course designed to prepare new and incoming commanders, sergeant majors, office directors, and division chiefs to effectively run a MICC contracting office and battalion.
+JOINT BASE SAN ANTINIO, TEXAS-Principals from throughout the U.S. Army Mission and Installation Command attended a recent course designed to prepare new and incoming commanders, sergeant majors, office directors, and division chiefs to effectively run a MICC contracting office and battalion.
+Presented by the MICC G3/5/7, the MICC Contracting Leader Course (KLC) leverages lessons learned from existing and former leaders and staff to ensure success for newly selected MICC leadership.

+Overseen by Diego Forero, MICC G-37 Training Division Chief, the three and a half day KLC course was recently expanded to include contracting office deputies and division chiefs to groom future contracting leaders.

+"Expanding the KLC audience to our deputies and division chiefs is a direct investment in our ongoing initiative to develop world-class MICC Leaders”, said Forero.
+“By bringing these key Leaders into the room, we create a powerful environment for learning and sharing of battle-tested TTPs from existing and future commanders, sergeants major and office directors, ensuring our most effective strategies are shared across every level of the command.”

 |Date Taken: